(Disclosure: Some of the links below may be affiliate links)

-Economic uncertainty is a great cause for trouble.
+Economic uncertainty is a significant cause of troubles.
 When people and companies do not believe in the economy, they are spending and investing less money.
 As to why this starts, this could be simply because the economy is slowing down.

 Things like tariffs and monetary reforms are also very significant factors.
 I would not be surprised if the current US-China trade war would be causing the next financial crisis.

-Of course, wars are very bad factors for the economy.
-But it is a bit more complicated since sometimes wars themselves are very good for the exports.
+Of course, wars are terrible factors for the economy.
+But it is a bit more complicated since sometimes wars themselves are very good for export.
 And stopping the war could be worse for the economy.
 But generally speaking, wars are bad signs.

 Sometimes, a large speculative bubble can also cause a recession.
 For instance, a stock market bubble or a real estate bubble could cause it.